AbuTalha3/hello-rails-react/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for including this in their curriculum and providing the oppertunity to work on it and learn more and more.
+I would like to thank Microverse for including this in their curriculum and providing the opportunity to work on it and learn more and more.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>